-Today, Sacramento sits among 1.5 million acres of farms and ranches that grow more than 160 crops for markets here and abroad.
 The region is also home to more than 40 regional farmers markets—including the largest California Certified Farmers’ Market in the state.

 Local restaurants utilize the abundance of regionally grown products to create a Farm-to-Fork freshness that’s unparalleled.
 Whether you’re enjoying a burger or an elegant dinner, local ingredients are on the table.
 And as the seasons change, so do the Sacramento region’s restaurant menus, ensuring a true taste of local flavor.